Device sensors provide real-time insights into what people are doing (walking, running, driving, etc.).

 Conclusions

-Human activity recognition has a wide range of uses because of its impact on wellbeing.
+Human activity recognition has a wide range of applications due to its impact on overall well-being.

 It is becoming a fundamental tool in healthcare solutions such as preventing obesity or caring for elderly persons.